-We’ve been making carbon-neutral theatre for nearly four years, but we want to stress that we definitely don't have all the answers.
-It's also not possible for every company or creative to enact all the methods suggested below.
+Although we've been doing this for a little while now, we definitely don't have all the answers.
+It's also not possible for every company or creative to enact the methods we talk about below.
 In our company, we prioritise our creatives’ accessibility requirements over our sustainability measures.
 This means our team does, for example, sometimes take taxis – for accessibility reasons, or in case of an emergency.

 Each time we deliver a show, our methods get a bit better, and we get a bit better at delivering them.
 We’ve found it takes time to learn and adapt our practise – it’s important to celebrate your successes, rather than beating yourself up for what you haven’t managed.

 We do this by calculating the carbon cost of equipment* before buying or hiring it, and then using the option with the lowest carbon cost possible e.g. 20W LEDs or D-class amplifiers.

 * The amount of carbon emissions it will produce while we’re using it.